 How much exercise?

 Experts suggest aiming for 30 minutes of moderate pulse-raising exercise on five or more days of the week (in other words, at least 150 minutes of physical activity per week).
-And if you can't do 30 minutes all at the same time, you can break it down into two 15-minute sessions or even three 10-minute sessions.
+And if you can't do 30 minutes all at the same time, you can break it down into two 15-minute sessions or even three 10-minute sessions – in fact the latest recommendations on physical activity by the UK Chief Medical Officers suggest being active for just a few minutes at a time is good for you too (xv).
 But if you’re new to exercise or you haven’t been very active lately, remember to check with your GP before you start, especially if you have any existing medical conditions or you’re very unfit.

 What type of exercise?

 The best type of exercise where your heart is concerned is activity that makes your heart and lungs work harder, such as brisk walking, cycling, aerobics, dancing and even climbing the stairs.
 As well as these types of moderate-intensity physical activity, your heart can also benefit if you improve your flexibility, mobility and strength.
 Try exercises such as yoga, Pilates or t'ai chi as well as digging the garden and housework such as vacuuming and sweeping.